terroir and tradition

 At Koehler, we are devoted to the meticulous farming of our estate vineyard, which highlights the unique terroir of Foxen Canyon.

 Our estate in Foxen Canyon sits at a rare convergence of natural elements that influence both our farming and the character of our wines.
-Often described as a “Goldilocks” zone, this part of the valley benefits from the transverse mountain ranges that pull in cool marine air from the coast, naturally moderating temperatures and extending the growing season.
-This steady marine influence gives the vineyard a long, even path to ripeness.
+Often described as a “Goldilocks” zone, this stretch of the valley benefits from transverse mountain ranges that draw in cool marine air, naturally moderating temperatures.
+This steady influence gives the vineyard a long, even path to ripeness.

 Zaca Creek runs year‑round through the property, bordered by willows, sycamores, and cottonwoods, and alive with native trout.
-This creekside corridor brings biodiversity to the vineyard and contributes to the varied alluvial soils found across the site.
-Together with the surrounding hillsides, it creates a range of microclimates—from cooler creekside blocks that preserve freshness to warmer slopes and elevated plateaus that build richness and depth.
+This creekside corridor brings biodiversity to the vineyard and contributes to the varied alluvial soils across the site.
+Together with the surrounding hillsides, it creates a range of microclimates—from cooler creekside blocks that preserve freshness to warmer slopes that build richness and depth.

 Our vineyard includes a broad mix of soils: serpentinite, limestone, clay loam, alluvial deposits, Ballard fine sandy loam, and Botella silty clay loam.
-Rocky, limestone‑threaded hillsides challenge the vines and lend structure and mineral tension, while well‑drained soils promote deep root systems and natural balance.
+Rocky, limestone‑threaded hillsides create natural stress that slows vigor and concentrates flavor, while lighter, well‑drained profiles encourage deeper root systems and maintain balance even in warm stretches.

 Koehler is home to one of the only fully own‑rooted vineyards in the region—a rarity that preserves the heritage of our early plantings and reflects our deep connection to this land.
-Thanks to the site’s natural range, we grow varieties from Melon de Bourgogne and Riesling to Sangiovese and Cabernet Franc, each placed in the soils and microclimates where it naturally excels.
+Thanks to the site’s natural range, we grow varieties from Melon de Bourgogne and Riesling to Sangiovese and Cabernet Franc, each planted in the conditions where it performs best.